Adversarial Deep Averaging Networks for Cross-Lingual Sentiment Classification: The Model

-As mentioned above, we train $\cf$ to make these two distributions as close as possible to learn language-invariant features for better cross-lingual generalization.
-Departing from previous research in adversarial training~\cite{icml2015_ganin15}, in this work we minimize the Wasserstein distance, following~\newcite{arjovsky2017wasserstein}.
-As argued by~\newcite{arjovsky2017wasserstein}, existing approaches to training adversarial networks are equivalent to minimizing the Jensen-Shannon distance between two distributions, in our case $P_\cf^{src}$ and $P_\cf^{tgt}$.
-And because Jensen-Shannon suffers from discontinuities, providing less useful gradients for training $\cf$, ~\newcite{arjovsky2017wasserstein} propose instead to minimize the Wasserstein distance and demonstrate its improved stability for hyperparameter selection.
+In order to learn language-invariant features, \adan{} trains $\cf$ to make these two distributions as close as possible for better cross-lingual generalization.
+In particular, as argued by~\newcite{arjovsky2017wasserstein}, previous approaches to training adversarial networks such as \adan{}-GRL are equivalent to minimizing the Jensen-Shannon divergence between two distributions, in our case $P_\cf^{src}$ and $P_\cf^{tgt}$.
+And because the Jensen-Shannon divergence suffers from discontinuities, providing less useful gradients for training $\cf$, \newcite{arjovsky2017wasserstein} propose instead to minimize the Wasserstein distance and demonstrate its improved stability for hyperparameter selection.

-As a result, we too minimize the Wasserstein distance between $P_\cf^{src}$ and $P_\cf^{tgt}$ according to the Kantorovich-Rubinstein duality~\cite{villani2008optimal}:
+As a result, departing from the previous \adan{}-GRL training method, in our \adan{} model, we minimize the Wasserstein distance $W$ between $P_\cf^{src}$ and $P_\cf^{tgt}$ according to the Kantorovich-Rubinstein duality~\cite{villani2008optimal}:

-where the supremum (maximum) is taken over the set of all 1-Lipschitz\footnote{A function $g$ is 1-Lipschitz iff. $|g(x)-g(y)|\leq |x-y|$ for all $x$ and $y$.} functions $g$.
-In order to (approximately) calculate $W(P_\cf^{src},P_\cf^{tgt})$, we use the language scorer $\cq$ as the function $g$ in (\ref{eqn:wasserstein}), whose objective is then to seek the supremum in (\ref{eqn:wasserstein}) to estimate $W(P_\cf^{src}, P_\cf^{tgt})$.
-To make $\cq$ a Lipschitz function (up to a constant), the parameters of $\cq$ are always clipped to a fixed range.
+where the supremum (maximum) is taken over the set of all 1-Lipschitz\footnote{A function $g$ is 1-Lipschitz iff $|g(x)-g(y)|\leq |x-y|$ for all $x$ and $y$.} functions $g$.
+In order to (approximately) calculate $W(P_\cf^{src},P_\cf^{tgt})$, we use the language discriminator $\cq$ as the function $g$ in (\ref{eqn:wasserstein}), whose objective is then to seek the supremum in (\ref{eqn:wasserstein}).
+To make $\cq$ a Lipschitz function (up to a constant), the parameters of $\cq$ are always clipped to a fixed range $[-c, c]$.
 Let $\cq$ be parameterized by $\theta_q$, then the objective $J_q$ of $\cq$ becomes: